Too Gone Too Long

 "Too Gone Too Long" is a song written by Gene Pistilli, and recorded by American country music artist Randy Travis.
 It was released in November 1987 as the third single from his album Always & Forever.
 It peaked at number 1 on the Billboard Hot Country Singles & Tracks, becoming his fifth number 1 hit in the United States.
 It also topped the Canadian RPM country Tracks chart.

 Content

-After a former love comes crawling back, the narrator tells her that he's got a new love and that she's been gone too long and it's too late to come back home.
+When a former love reappears, the narrator tells her that since her departure he has found someone new.
+As badly as he missed the former love at first, she has been away for such a long time that the relationship cannot be renewed.

 Charts

 "Too Gone Too Long" spent the week of March 12, 1988 at the top of both country singles chart.